 - For authorization of direct C2 communication over PC5, the existing mechanism for authorization of Direct Discovery and Direct Communication apply as explained in clause 6.1.3.1.
 The Authorization of C2 communication over a PDU session as specified in TS 23.256 [5] is not applicable for direct C2 communication over PC5.

-- UAS NF supports a subset of the functionality of the ProSe Application Server (e.g. ProSe Restricted Code Suffix is not supported) to enable Restricted 5G ProSe Direct Discovery.
-UAS NF hides ProSe Direct Discovery and Direct Communication procedures details from USS.
+- USS/UTM supports a subset of the functionality of the ProSe Application Server (e.g. ProSe Restricted Code Suffix is not supported) to enable Restricted 5G ProSe Direct Discovery..

 NOTE: Restricted Prose discovery requires Uu connection and is not supported when UAV and/or UAVC is out of coverage.

-- Current limitations with respect to. range for direct communication over PC5 interface apply for C2 communication using PC5 interface.
+- Current limitations with respect to range for direct communication over PC5 interface apply for C2 communication using PC5 interface.

 6.1.2.1 Mapping of ProSe Architectural reference model to UAS architecture

-UAS NF plays the role of ProSe Application Server and provides a similar service operation to Naf_ProSe service as described in clause 7.2.2 of TS 23.304 [8], but simplified (e.g. without ProSe Application Code Suffix).
+The USS/UTM may play the role of ProSe Application Server and provides a similar service operation to Naf_ProSe service as described in clause 7.2.2 of TS 23.304 [8], but simplified (e.g. without ProSe Application Code Suffix).

 6.1.3 Procedures